thiblahute/meson-website/Reference-manual.md

 Each directory given is converted to two include paths: one that is relative to the source root and one relative to the build root.

-For example, let's say your source tree is `/home/user/project.git` and the build tree is `/tmp/build-tree`.
-An `include_directories('include')` object declared inside a directory called `src` will resolve to `-I/tmp/build-tree/src/include -I/home/user/project.git/src/include` when used in an `executable()` call.

-Idiomatic usage of `include_directories()` can look like this:
+For example, with the following source tree layout in `/home/user/project.git`:

 `meson.build`:
 ```meson